-Finding Help for Yourself
+Finding Help for Myself

 Sometimes it's really hard to ask for help, especially if you're already feeling badly.
-The information on this page was created to try and make it a little easier for you to approach an adult for help.
+This page was created to try and make it a little easier for you to approach an adult for help.